Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 > when a dimension has size `0` is the same as the behavior when the dimension
 > has any other size.**

-Only size `1` is special-cased, and there, only when it applies to [broadcasting](broadcasting). **When it comes to indexing, all dimension sizes follow exactly the same rules.**

 In other words, these extra dimensions still function they way they would if the array didn't have 0 elements.
 For example, with `a` as the shape `(0, 2, 4)` array as above: